Escalating Mideast violence bears hallmarks of 2014 Gaza war

 Israeli aircraft heavily damaged another Gaza City building early Wednesday.
 The nine-story structure housed residential apartments, medical companies and a dental clinic.
 A drone fired five warning rockets before the bombing.
 Israel said the building housed Hamas intelligence offices and the group’s command responsible for planning attacks on Israeli targets in the occupied West Bank.

 Fighter jets struck the building again after journalists and rescuers had gathered around.
 There was no immediate word on casualties.
-The high-rise stood 200 meters (650 feet) away from the Associated Press bureau in Gaza City, and smoke and debris reached the office.
+The high-rise stood 200 meters (650 feet) away from the AP bureau in Gaza City, and smoke and debris reached the office.

 Soon after the bombing, Hamas announced that it would resume its attacks, and fired 100 rockets at the Israeli desert town of Beersheba.
 Hamas said the renewed barrage was in response to the strike on the building.